1st day: Marrakesh – Ouarzazate

 We stop for lunch at a riad in N’Qob, overlooking the mountains.
 Later we pass through Tazzarine, featured in the film “Babel” and reach the bivouac in Merzouga, where you will be greeted with a glass of tea.

-After you have settled a little, you take a camel ride of an hour to an hour & a half to watch the sun go down over the dunes, followed by dinner and the night in a nomad tent.
+After you have settled a little, you take a camel ride of an hour to an hour & a half to watch the sun go down over the dunes.

 3rd day: Merzouga – Toudgha Gorges